paulrobello/par_gpt/README.md

 ## Agent mode

 NOTE: Agent mode enables tool use.
-Some tools require API keys to be available and various keywords in your request to present to be enabled.
+Some tools require API keys to be available and various keywords in your request to be present to be enabled.
+Only enabling some tools when keywords are present helps to reduce context and LLM confusion.

 If the REPL tool is enabled the Code sandbox tool will not be used.

 ### AI Tools